A healthy Mediterranean salad in 20 minutes with beans, olives, feta, tuna, and cucumber with yogurt and herb dressing spilling over grilled Romaine.

 - Oregano is a favorite in Greek and Italian dishes.
 It goes well with tomato sauces, feta cheese, Kalamata olives, eggplant, capers and anchovies.

 - Sage has a hearty flavor so a little goes a long way.
-Pair sage with roasted and braised meat and poultry, pumpkin and butternut squash, potatoes and white beans.
+Pair sage with potatoes and white beans, roasted and braised meat and poultry, pumpkin and butternut squash, like Mushroom Ravioli with Squash and Browned Sage Butter.